 10 Tips For Planning Your Stay in Israel Like a Travel Pro

 Israel is one of the newest (and the oldest!) countries in the world.
-It was very powerful state hundreds of years ago.
+It was a very powerful state hundreds of years ago.
 And then it has been destroyed.
 Jewish people emigrated to different places all over the world (diaspora).
-They managed to rebuilt their country in 1948.
-Due to the amazing location, between Europe, Asia and Africa, Israel became a hot tourist destination.
-In this post you will read best tips for planning your stay in Israel like a travel pro.
+They managed to rebuild their country in 1948.
+Due to the amazing location, between Europe, Asia, and Africa, Israel became a hot tourist destination.
+In this post, you will read the best tips for planning your stay in Israel like a travel pro.

 Israel is great to travel all year round.
 However, the weather in the summer may be really tiring.
 The temperature of 31℃ (88℉) may make the sightseeing quite challenging.

 When is the best time to travel to Israel?
-January, February and March seem like the best time.
+January, February, and March seem like the best time.
 The temperature is mild and perfect for sightseeing.
 You won’t spend much time in the queues to the most important sights, like Church of the Holy Sepulchre or the Western Wall.
-The prices are lower and it’s easier to find a good accommodation in the winter time.
+The prices are lower and it’s easier to find good accommodation in the wintertime.

 - Dead Sea

 - Jerusalem (the most important place to visit in Israel, great to go if you are traveling with a family, you will have lots of fun in Jerusalem with kids)